 Keith Flynn is the author of three collections of poems, The Talking Drum (1991), The Book of Monsters (1994), and The Lost Sea (Iris Press, 2000).
 He was lyricist and lead singer for the nationally acclaimed rock band, Crystal Zoo, which produced two albums, Swimming Through Lake Eerie (1992) and Pouch (Warhead Records, 1996).
-His latest album, a spoken-word and music compilation, is entitled Nervous Splendor, and will be released in September, 2003 on Animal Records.
+His latest album, a spoken-word and music compilation, is entitled Nervous Splendor, and was released in September, 2003 on Animal Records.
 His poems have appeared in many journals around the world, most recently in The Colorado Review, Shenandoah, Crazyhorse, Rattle, Poetry Wales, New Millennium Writings, and The Comstock Review.
 Flynn is founder and managing editor of Asheville Poetry Review.

 Kathleen Meyers Leiner has been teaching, performing and creating dance for universities, national and international festivals, museums, non-profit organizations, private, and public schools for over 35 years .
 Kathy draws inspiration from literature, social issues, and personal stories as she works with movers of all ages and levels of experience.
 She brings visual artists, writers, musicians, dancers, and educators, of a variety of disciplines, into a collaborative conversation which explores process through structured questions and ongoing research.
 Currently, she co-teaches a seminar course on Black Mountain College, is the Dance Program Director, Graham Theater Manager, and Chair of Fine Arts at the Asheville School.
 In 2016 she began her in-depth research of Black Mountain College and continues to grow as an educator and artist as she pursues her Master of Fine Arts in Interdisciplinary Arts: Choreography & Visual Arts at Wilson College.